arochat9/ai-assistant-server/README.md

 pytest

-- just type "pytest" and tests will run
+- just type "pytest" and tests will run (not parellel though)
+  - to get parallel tests to run in parallel and sequential tests to run sequentially do this:
+  - pytest -v -n auto
 - to run a single test
   - do this: pytest -k test_create_message
   - to run test with print statements: pytest -s -k test_create_message -n 0